Readit News logoReadit News

 andiareso commented on Helix: A vision-language-action model for generalist humanoid control figure.ai/news/helix... · Posted by u/Philpax

-andiareso · 6 months ago
+andiareso · a year ago

 Seriously, what's with all of these perceived "high-end" tech companies not doing static content worth a damn.